 - If your property is on a corner or within 100-feet of a waterway (creek, ditch, etc) or sensitive habitat area, please contact the Planning Division prior to installing any fence, staff may be contacted at 650-726-8270.

-- Street name and address where the light pole is located and if possible, the pole number, and a cross street
+- Street name and address where the light pole is located, the cross street, and, if possible, the pole number

 - Type of problem with the street light: i.e. burn-out, cycles on and off repeatedly, light burns 24 hours a day, broken glassware